Muslim Brotherhood: Iraq

 The Iraqi Islamic Party was formed in 1960 as the Iraqi branch of the Brotherhood, but was banned from 1961 during the nationalist rule of Abd al-Karim Qasim.
 As government repression hardened under the Baath Party from February 1963, the group was forced to continue underground.
 After the fall of the Saddam Hussein government in 2003, the Islamic Party has reemerged as one of the main advocates of the country's Sunni community.
-The Islamic Party has been sharply critical of the U.S.-led occupation of Iraq, but still participates in the political process nevertheless.
 Its leader is Iraqi Vice-president Tariq Al-Hashimi.

-Anti-infidel jihad was encouraged by Imams of the Muslim Brotherhood simultaneously while the US Army was having dialogues with them in Mosul.
-They pose as modern while encouraging violence at the same time.
-The role of political representatives of Sunnis was seized on by the Muslim Brotherhood in Mosul since 2003.

 The Muslim Brotherhood was an active participation in the "Faith Campaign".
-An ideology akin to the Brotherhood's was propagated in the faith campaign.

 Khaled al-Obaidi said that he received a death threat and was declared a non-Muslim by the Muslim Brotherhood.

-A pro-Turkish demonstration was held in London by Muslim Brotherhood-sympathizing Iraqis.

 Also, in the north of Iraq there are several Islamic movements inspired by or part of the Muslim Brotherhood network.
 The Kurdistan Islamic Union (KIU), a small political party holding 10 seats in the Kurdish parliament, was believed to be supportive of the Muslim Brotherhood in the 90's.
 The group leaders and members have been continuously arrested by Kurdish authorities.